jgmurillo10/psl-refactoring/README.md

 # psl-refactoring
-This is a parser from raw numbers to LCD display numbers
+This is a parser from raw numbers to LCD numbers.

 ![Demo](./demopsl_low.gif)

 ## Instructions

-* Clone the repo
+### 1. Clone the repo:
 ```
 git clone https://github.com/jgmurillo10/psl-refactoring.git
 ```

-* Open your terminal and run
+### 2. Open your terminal and run:

 ```
 cd psl-refactoring/src